[[caption-width-right:300:A Queen, a King, and her cabinet.]]

 * EdibleAmmunition: The characters hiding in Rue Cloche Percée defended themselves with the rests of their dinner.

-* EvilMatriarch: Dowager Queen Catherine.
+* EvilMatriarch: Dowager Queen Catherine, practically TropeMaker for this.

 * FingerLickingPoison: A poisoned book is used in attempt on King Henri de Navarre's life, but the plan backfires with disastrous results.